Incentivizing Reasoning for Advanced Instruction-Following of Large Language Models: Experiments

 \subsection{Main Results}

 \paragraph{Comparison with the Baselines} Our method effectively boosts most of the existing LLMs in handling complex instructions (see Table~\ref{tab:comp_baseline}), demonstrating the generalization of the cultivated deep reasoning.
 In contrast, the CoT prompting causes a drastic performance decline to all models, which further confirms the detrimental effect of shallow thinking.
 Instead of adopting an one-off generation, SDC decouples the reasoning and answering via two-step inference.
 Due to the intrinsic superficial nature, SDC still fails to improve the reasoning quality.
 The SFT technique directly performs knowledge distillation where small LLMs mimic the reasoning patterns of strong slow-thinker.
 It guarantees that the depth and breadth of thinking is under immediate supervision.
 However, one drawback of SFT is that the model's generalization ability tends to deteriorate for samples that fall outside the domains encountered during training.
-Comparatively, our RL paradigm teaches LLMs how to think, driving the self-development of varied reasoning rather than simple memorization.
+Comparatively, our RL paradigm teaches LLMs how to think, driving the development of varied reasoning rather than simple memorization.
+We believe that SFT might be a good starting point, but it does not promise generalization.

+In line with Fig.~\ref{fig:train_dynamics_score}, small models (1.5B) achieve much more gains than larger ones, showcasing the potentials of small LLMs via test-time scaling.
+With respect to the 7B-scale models, although their performance gains are smaller than 1.5B models, the consistent improvement across cold-start and warm start models are still non-trivial on seven benchmarks.
+For larger models, the current dataset size (~13K) might not be enough.
+With an increase of dataset size, 7B-scale models are expected to achieve superior performance according to the scaling law~\cite{team2025kimi, guha2025openthoughts, lambert2024tulu}.
+In the future, we will construct mixed RLVR dataset with size over 100K for scaling up.